Robina Hattersley

 We are all about sharing the achievements of women past and present who have made a difference to our city or indeed the wider community.
 Meet female builders, cutlers and publicans as well as doctors, gardeners, artists and authors.
 Our articles about historic women have been written and researched by our volunteers while on the contemporary side volunteers have been recording interviews with inspirational women for you to listen to.

-Inspired by our project The Salisbury Museum is celebrating the women of Salisbury with a Her Salisbury Story Exhibition.
+Inspired by our project The Salisbury Museum celebrated the women of Salisbury in 2023 with a Her Salisbury Story Exhibition.
 Find out more here

-Talk or Walk?
-We are now offering local organisations the opportunity to book a talk or a guided walk .
+We are now also offering local organisations the opportunity to book a talk or a guided walk .
 If your organisation is interested please download this booking form for walks and talks, complete it and return it to us.

 Find out about the women who played a significant part in the City’s history from publicans to countesses